MohitCode17/genai-course/README.md

 | **Memory**               | Remembers past actions and outcomes         | Learns your preferred airline or seat type         |
 | **Collaboration**        | Can work with other AI agents               | One agent books flight, another arranges transport |

-### Why Agentic AI is the Future

-- Reduces human workload
-- Automates multi-step complex workflows
-- Can collaborate with humans and other AI systems
-- A key building block for **Artificial General Intelligence (AGI)**

 ---

 ## 20. LangChain Vs LangGraph